jmd-dk/concept/_sources/tutorial/beyond_matter_only.rst.txt

-  (i.e. the continuity equation for the energy density and the Euler equation for the momentum density) are solved non-linearly during the simulation, while higher moments like pressure and shear (on which the energy and momentum density depend) are solved in pure linear theory.
+  (i.e. the continuity equation for the energy density and the Euler equation for the momentum density) are solved non-linearly during the simulation, while higher moments like pressure and shear (on which the energy and momentum density depends) are solved in pure linear theory.
 - **Boltzmann order -1**: None of the moments are treated non-linearly, i.e. this results in a purely linear component.
 Though the evolution of such a component is independent of the simulation, a purely linear component may